 There are so many more benefits.
 All are very important to the growth and development and future health of your dog.

 Following on from our last post about ways to keep your dog cool in the summer heat, we have another helpful list for when things take a turn for the worst.
 Heat stroke.
-It’s can be a deadly scenario, but with these signs to look out for and what to do if your dog falls into a heat stroke, this post could save your dog’s life.
+It’s can be a deadly scenario, but with these signs to look out for and what to do if your dog falls into a heat stroke, since he may need pet urgent care and for this being able to find an animal hospital near you is essential.

 How Heat Stroke in Dogs Happens